The Bark Blog

 The State of AI Technology Today

 Artificial intelligence is the science of training computers to function as humans.
 There are four main types of artificial intelligence, and each requires a different level of technological innovation.
-Understanding these types will tell you where we are today and where the technology is expected to go in the future.
+There are reactive machines, limited memory, theory of mind, and self-aware AI.

-Today’s AI technology falls into the Limited Memory category.
+Most of today’s AI technology falls into the limited memory category.
 While Alexa may remember what you ordered from Amazon last week, she doesn’t pick up on your emotions as you ask for a reminder to call your mom at 3 p.m. or a weather report at 4 a.m.

 What Alexa does is record and store a lot of information.
 If you have one of Amazon’s home assistant devices, that information may include private conversations that you don’t want anyone else to hear, let alone want to have recorded.
 That’s an example of the risks that come with the convenience and fun of AI, but we’ll talk more about that in a moment.